 But before you jump into a solution, you need to determine which features of supply chain management software your business needs most.
 For this purpose, we’ve created an SCM checklist.
-Below are the eight most crucial supply chain management software requirements, plus the essential features of each requirement:
+Below are the eight most crucial supply chain management requirements, plus the essential features of each requirement:

 Supply Chain Monitoring and Planning